anup557/ciphers/README_ches_artifact.md

 ## Dependencies

-The following tools should be installed to perform the experiments:
+The following tools need to be installed to perform the experiments:

 1. **C/C++ Compilers and Interpreters**
    Standard C/C++ compilers and interpreters are sufficient for the simulation part.
 This is used in [Software Simulation of The Attacks](#software-simulation-of-the-attacks)